29 Meanings

 The old man said it all a long time ago

-Come on come on the time is right
+Come on, come on, the time is right

-This evil man will fight
+The evil men will fight

 I told you once before